Best Southern Corn Pudding

 A hot casserole of corn pudding sitting on a table.

 Holiday dinners are not the only meals deserved of a great side dish.
-Right now, seasonal ingredients like corn keep my summer dinner menu lively and fresh, and with only a few minutes of prep required to garner that perfect side dish!
+Right now, seasonal ingredients like corn and tomatoes keep my summer dinner menu lively and fresh, and with only a few minutes of prep required to garner that perfect side dish!

 The start of any solid southern corn pudding recipe is a combination of fresh corn, cream-style corn, sour cream, butter, and eggs.
 Flour, sugar, Kosher salt, and black pepper round out the ingredients.